tadd/noflet/README.md

 It's great for test code when you need to mock another function.

-This is useful for definining functions that overide a base definition in some way.
+This is useful for defining functions that override a base definition in some way.
 You get access to the original (before you re-defined it) function through a different name.